thedanoprean/energy_management_system_3/README.md

-# Energy Management System (EMS) - Extended Version
+# Energy Management System - Extended Version

 ## Description
 This project extends the existing Energy Management System (EMS) by introducing a **Chat Microservice** and an **Authorization Component**.
 The EMS continues to serve as a robust solution for managing users and their smart energy metering devices, while now also supporting real-time communication and enhanced security.